natebrunelle/cstheory-f22/markdown/python.md

     4. If asked, check "Add Python to environment variables" and "Install for all users"; leave all other options at their default values.

-2. Install PyCharm Community Edition 2020.2.1:
+2. Install PyCharm Community Edition:

     1. Download the dmg disk image from jetbrains.com.
 [For Intel Processors](https://www.jetbrains.com/pycharm/download/download-thanks.html?platform=mac&code=PCC) [For Apple Silicon Processors](https://www.jetbrains.com/pycharm/download/download-thanks.html?platform=macM1&code=PCC).